BerkeleyLearnVerify/Scenic/docs/reference/operators.rst

 *vector* (relative to | offset by) *vector*
 --------------------------------------------
 The first vector, interpreted as an offset relative to the second vector (or vice versa).
-For example, :scenic:`(5, 5) relative to (100, 200)` is :scenic:`(105, 205)`.
+For example, :scenic:`(5, 5, 5) relative to (100, 200, 300)` is :scenic:`(105, 205, 305)`.
-Note that this polymorphic operator has a specialized version for instances of `OrientedPoint`, defined :ref:`below <{vector} relative to {OrientedPoint}>`: so for example :scenic:`(-3, 0) relative to taxi` will not use the version of this operator for vectors (even though the `Object` taxi can be coerced to a vector).
+Note that this polymorphic operator has a specialized version for instances of `OrientedPoint`, defined :ref:`below <{vector} relative to {OrientedPoint}>`: so for example :scenic:`(-3, 0, 0) relative to taxi` will not use the version of this operator for vectors (even though the `Object` taxi can be coerced to a vector).

 .. _{vector} offset along {direction} by {vector}:

 *vector* offset along *direction* by *vector*
 ----------------------------------------------
-The second vector, interpreted in a local coordinate system centered at the first vector and oriented along the given direction (which, if a vector field, is evaluated at the first vector to obtain a heading)
+The second vector, interpreted in a local coordinate system centered at the first vector and oriented along the given direction (which, if a vector field, is evaluated at the first vector to obtain an orientation)

 Region Operators
 ================